Raiders from Beneath the Sea

 Raiders from Beneath the Sea is a 1964 American adventure film directed by Maury Dexter and starring Ken Scott and Merry Anders.
+It was written by Harry Spalding from a story by F. Paul Hall.

 Plot

-A down-on-his-luck California apartment house manager hatches a plan to rob a Catalina Island bank—and escape with his accomplices using scuba gear.
+A down-on-his-luck California apartment house manager hatches a plan to rob a Catalina Island bank, and escape with his accomplices using scuba gear.